-- 1. Fill in ALL information, failure to do so may result in entry form being returned. - 2.
-Please make check payable to VTF Horse Show in the amount of \$150. - 3.
+- 1. Fill in ALL information, failure to do so may result in entry form being returned. a.
+Fill out separate forms if entering two horses (Seniors Only!) - 2.
+Please make check payable to VTF Horse Show - 3.
 District Qualifying Show or State sponsored clinic must be identified on the entry form. - 4.
 Horsemanship Skill level requirements are indicated as appropriate. - 5.
 Height-in-Hands Report height in hands.